Feature #5536

 In the same way server generates some random passwords or access tokens.

-Updated by Catalin Salgau about 5 years ago
+Updated by Catalin Salgau almost 6 years ago

 Hi,